Language

 Early years further information

-This is a multi-agency pathway for children who have language and communication needs.
 Language and communication needs are very common, affecting about 10 per cent of children.

 It’s important that children with language needs are able to make good progress with their learning.
 We support by: